yenchiah/project-application-template/README.md

 This repository is a template to start a project that has both back-end and front-end.
 The back-end uses python Flask and the PostgreSQL database.
 The front-end uses JavaScript/HTML/CSS.
 The front-end and back-end is connected using API calls.

-This template uses the [PROJECT] placeholder to represent your project name.
-Please remember to replace it with the actual name in your README.
+(To the repository manager: this template uses the [PROJECT] placeholder to represent your project name.
+Please remember to replace it with the actual name in your README.)

 ### Resources
-For development, please check this [video labeling tool](https://github.com/CMU-CREATE-Lab/video-labeling-tool) and the [COCTEAU tool](https://github.com/TUD-KInD/COCTEAU-TUD) for implementation examples.
-Here is a [website template](https://github.com/yenchiah/project-website-template) for developing the front-end.
-Here is a [cheatsheet of commonly used operations](https://github.com/yenchiah/public-resources/blob/main/coding-cheatsheet.md).
-Please read the [coding standards](#coding-standards) section carefully before contributing to this project.
+For development, please feel free to check the following repositories for implementation examples:
+- The [video labeling tool](https://github.com/CMU-CREATE-Lab/video-labeling-tool) for both front-end and back-end.
+- The [COCTEAU tool](https://github.com/TUD-KInD/COCTEAU-TUD) for both front-end and back-end.
+- The [website template](https://github.com/yenchiah/project-website-template) for developing the front-end web pages.

+Also, here is a [cheatsheet of commonly used operations](https://github.com/yenchiah/public-resources/blob/main/coding-cheatsheet.md).

 ### Table of Content
 - [Coding standards](#coding-standards)